cabol/shards/README.md

 ## Introduction

 Why we might need **Sharding** on ETS tables?
-Well, the main reason is to scale-out ETS tables (linear scalability), and support high levels of concurrency without write-locks issues, which most of the cases might cause significant performance degradation.
+Well, the main reason is to keep the lock contention under control, in order to scale-out ETS tables (linearly) and support higher levels of concurrency without lock issues (specially write-locks) – which most of the cases might cause significant performance degradation.

 Therefore, one of the most common and proven strategies to deal with these problems is [Sharding/Partitioning](https://en.wikipedia.org/wiki/Partition_(database))
 – the principle is pretty similar to [DHTs](https://en.wikipedia.org/wiki/Distributed_hash_table).

 Here is where **Shards** comes in. **Shards** makes extremely easy achieve all this, with **zero** effort.